KARNATISAITHARUN/documentation/using-ocular/about/layers.md

 ### `semanticcpg` Layer

-The `semanticcp` layer links together the methods and type declaration.
-Using the `base` layer and semantic information, the `semanticcp` layer
+The `semanticcpg` layer links together the methods and type declaration.
+Using the `base` layer and semantic information, the `semanticcpg` layer

 * introduces additional information based on framework specific passes.
 * adds data flow semantics to the CPG as specified by [Policies](../../policies/spl.md).